 We have an online shop full of exciting Tie Break Tens branded products including hats and visors, T-shirts and other accessories.

-The opening Tie Break Tens of the 2018 Series took place on January, 10 at the Margaret Court Arena in Melbourne.
-The second Tie Break Tens will take place at the world-famous Madison Square Gardens in New York on March 5.
+The opening Tie Break Tens of the 2018 Series took place on January 10 at the Margaret Court Arena in Melbourne.
+The second Tie Break Tens of 2018 took place at the world-famous Madison Square Gardens in New York on March 5.

-Tie Break Tens has already staged five international tournaments to date in London, Vienna, Madrid (2) & Melbourne
+Tie Break Tens has staged six international tournaments to date:

 What’s been the longest tie-break in history?